Mukhammedali22/Numerical-Methods-for-MCM-Fall-2022/README.md

 ## Goal
 The primary goal of this repository is to introduce you to these essential numerical methods, providing a solid foundation for further study and application in computational mathematics.

+Feel free to explore the code, experiment with the examples, and deepen your understanding of numerical methods!